wyatt-herkamp/email_addresses_are_special/README.md

 This is Perl's Regular Expression For [Email Validation](https://metacpan.org/release/RJBS/Email-Valid-1.200/source/lib/Email/Valid.pm#L390)

-So as you can see to get a fully feature complete email is a messy process in Regex and I am assuming that the performance is not that great
+So as you can see to get a fully complete email validator is a messy process in Regex and I am assuming that the performance is not that great

 ## Emails are very permissive

-For Example These Are Some of my favorite valid emails
+For Example, These Are Some of my favorite valid emails

 ```text
 // It is in between quotes and the characters are escaped